willyneutron/AngularDev/readme.md

 FAQ
 ----

-*When I try to install some NPM packages inside my VM, NPM freezes or gets killed unexpectedly* Your VM is running out of RAM.
+__When I try to install some NPM packages inside my VM, NPM freezes or gets killed unexpectedly__ Your VM is running out of RAM.
 Add some more in Vagrantfile, at least 1024MB.

-*When I run my VM it takes forever or get stuck trying to connect via SSH ("Warning: Authentication failure.
-Retrying...")
+__When I run my VM it takes forever or get stuck trying to connect via SSH (Warning: Authentication failure.
+Retrying...)__
-*
 Recheck your net configuration in Vagrantfile.
 Setting up net as "public_connection" and setting a fixed IP usually solves the problem.
 In some cases, the VM takes a long time to initialize SSH services, so be patient!